tjbencomo/survival-talk-pntlab/README.md

 ## Goals
-The talk is meant to introduce non-statisticians to several topics needed for survival analyis including:
+The talk is meant to introduce non-statisticians to several topics needed for survival analysis including:
 * Multivariable regression strategies
 * Do's and don'ts of variable selection
 * Maximizing sample size with imputation
 * Interpretation and reporting of statistical results
-* Awareness of problems with observational data (covariate imbalance, confounding etc)
+* Awareness of problems with observational data (covariate imbalance, confounding, etc.)

 ## Dependencies
 Make sure the following `R` packages are installed before running the notebook